acorn-io/acorn-oss-workshop/steps/ops.md

 ## Events

-Acorn 0.7.0 introduced the *events* command which allows to list events about the Acorn resources
+Acorn provides the *events* command to get additional information about the running resources:

 ```
 acorn events